 4. Because they make playtime last longer.
 Open-ended toys do not have a predetermined "end" point, so the play can go on and on.
 Once they get a new idea, watch them run with it!

 Great!
 So, these toys will teach my kiddo to play independently, right?

 Well, not exactly.
 It is important to mention that playing creatively is a skill.
 Playing independently is a skill.
 Both must be taught and practiced.

 So, get down on the floor and show your kiddos how to create an awesome play story with toys!
 Include them in your play.
 Do this over and over until they start to direct the play themselves.
 Then, you can slowly start to remove yourself... when you want to!

 Wooden blocks can be a city, a set of roads, or a bed for a baby doll.
 The possibilities are endless.

 Animal figures can be part of a zoo, guests at a dinner party, or mayors of a city.

-PS.
-There is value in closed ended toys.
+This is not to say close-ended toys have no value.
 Puzzles, games, and stackers will not last forever, but build important skills!